ESEA Title I, Part A, Sec. 1120 – Participation of Children Enrolled in Private Schools

 Consultation between the public school and private/nonpublic schools during the design, development, and implementation of the programs must:

 - Be timely and meaningful and must happen prior to district decisions being made to ensure the needs of the private/nonpublic school are considered when professional development, teacher assignments, and other decisions are being made.

 - Take place on an annual basis, and be documented by the district.
-Public school district should complete a written affirmation form (required for Title I) indicating the date the consultation took place between the public and private/nonpublic school.
+The public school district should complete a written affirmation form (required for Title I) indicating the date the consultation took place between the public and private/nonpublic school.
 The affirmation of consultation should be signed by both the public and private/nonpublic school officials.

 - Continue throughout the year to ensure the needs of private/nonpublic school students are being met.
 Consultation is an ongoing process and can occur in many ways such as phone calls, e-mails, or a site visit.

 - How the private/nonpublic student needs will be identified